-Are you hoping to to take your blog to the next level in 2016?
+Are you hoping to to take your blog to the next level?
 Are you struggling with a particular aspect of your marketing plan?
 Even if you are faced with a seemingly insurmountable challenge, there is always somebody out there who can help.
+These are bloggers who specialize in different digital marketing niches, including

 There are thousands of marketing blogs, many of which you can emulate if you want to reach the top of your niche.

 In this post, we’re going to dig into the finer details of 33 top marketing blogs.
-With each one, we’ll inspect a particular aspect that deserves your full and undivided attention.
+With each one, we’ll inspect a particular aspect that deserves your undivided attention, whether the focus is on content strategy or, specifically, boosting your conversion rate.

-By the time you are finished, you’ll have a better idea of what makes each one of these blogs so successful.
+By the time you are finished, you’ll have a better idea of what makes each one of these blogs so successful and how they can help you and your marketing campaign.
 You will also be equipped with actionable steps to help boost the reach and authority of your blog.

-Download this list of 33 things I learned from 33 top marketing blog.
+Download this list of 33 things I learned from 33 top marketing blogs.

 Let’s get it started!